OpenTechStrategies/torque/DESIGN.md

-When uploading, one of the arguments to the [`torquedataconnectuploadattachment`](TorqueDataConnect/README.md#torquedataconnectuploadattachment) API call is the `permissions_column`.
+When uploading, one of the arguments to the [`torquedataconnectuploadattachment`](TorqueDataConnect/README.md#torquedataconnectuploadattachment) API call is the `permissions_field`.
 The user must have access to that column, and access to the proposal, for the file to be returned.
 If so, then the user can download the file.